Cats are known for their cleanliness, so it's understandable why any cat owner would be concerned by contrary behavior such as rolling in dirt.

 Luckily, you have everything you need now to deal with the habit.
 If the problem persists, visit a vet.

-Does Your Furry Friend Roll In The Dirt Often?
+Does Your Furry Pet Roll In The Dirt Often?

 We would love to hear how often you notice your cat rolling around in the dirt in the comment section below!